 The Second Life Terms of Service (ToS) comprise over 45,000 words, spread across roughly 20 documents (including Wiki pages), all of which you must warrant that you’ve read and understood and agreed to before you can access Second Life or its forums.
 I read the whole thing.
 Every time.
 It takes quite a while to […] Full post: The Second Life Terms of Service […]

 That seems like a fairly simple question on the surface, and – in many senses – it actually is fairly simple, with fairly simple answers.
 You have to think it through a little bit to actually get to that simplistic core, however.
-Read more ...
-Full post: Who does Linden Lab pay attention to?
+The simplest answer is “everybody”, but that’s a very facile and superficially misleading […] Full post: Who does Linden Lab pay a […]

 Earlier this month, Elliot Rodger (22) made a short video and wrote a 137 page manifesto before going on a killing spree in Santa Barbara, killing six people before dying himself.
 Rodger is variously described as a geek, a gamer, and a sexist.
 And you know?
 None of those are of any importance in Rodger’s […] Full post: Elliot Rodger and sexism

 The other day, travelling from an unfamiliar part of town back home through heavy traffic, I decided to just let Google Maps call the shots.
 I could have navigated myself, just using major routes that went towards areas I knew, but I decided to see what Google Maps did for me.
 It took me on […] Full post: An unexpected side-effect of Google Maps

 The saying goes “even a stopped clock gives the right time twice a day”.
 The implication is that no matter how wrong you are, how broken your reasoning, or how unfounded your opinion, once in a while (by chance) you’ll be right about something.
 There’s also an inverse corollary here: No matter how good your […] Full post: George Brandis and The Stopped Clock […]